 Your debt advisor will help you to compile all the important documents.
 It helps if you bring the following documents with you to your appointment:

-- First overview of your income and expenses
+- Initial overview of your income and expenditure

 - Invoices and reminders